As a team we accomplish your goals

 Tobias Dielenschneider works as testing engineer for Turbo Science GmbH since October 2017.
 His responsibilities include design and experimental support of the turbocharger test stand at Technical University of Darmstadt, as well as the investigation of rotordynamic phenomena of automotive turbochargers.

 Marcel Frischkorn works as a development and computational engineer for Turbo Science GmbH since November 2018.
 His responsibilities include the numerical investigation of diverse fluid mechanical problems in turbomachines.

-Jens Langguth works as a development engineer for Turbo Science GmbH since January 2019.
-His responsibilities include intensive design studies and their implementation in the field of compressor technologies.
+Thomas Schatz works as a development engineer for Turbo Science GmbH since November 2019.
+His responsibilities include the calibration of multi-hole probes as well as design studies and the implementation of test benches in the field of compressor technologies.